You are viewing the PATIENT website

 Lung Cancer Awareness

-Lung cancer is the leading cause of death from cancer for both men and women in Australia.
-There are substantially higher lung cancer mortality rates amongst rural/remote Australians, amongst lower socioeconomic groups and amongst Aboriginal and Torres Strait Islander people.
-Survival rates for people with lung cancer is poor.
-Many lung cancers are first diagnosed […]
+Lung cancer is the leading cause of cancer-related death for both men and women in Australia.
+Mortality rates from lung cancer are significantly higher among rural and remote Australians, lower socioeconomic groups, and Aboriginal and Torres Strait Islander people.
+Survival rates for people with lung cancer remain poor.
+Get Checked If you are experiencing ongoing […]

-Lung cancer is the leading cause of death from cancer for both men and women in Australia.
+Lung cancer is the leading cause of cancer-related death for both men and women in Australia.

-There are substantially higher lung cancer mortality rates amongst rural/remote Australians, amongst lower socioeconomic groups and amongst Aboriginal and Torres Strait Islander people.
+Mortality rates from lung cancer are significantly higher among rural and remote Australians, lower socioeconomic groups, and Aboriginal and Torres Strait Islander people.

-Survival rates for people with lung cancer is poor.
-Many lung cancers are first diagnosed at an advanced stage.
+Survival rates for people with lung cancer remain poor.

 Get Checked

-If you are suffering from ongoing symptoms such as:
+If you are experiencing ongoing symptoms such as:

 • Shortness of breath

-• Chest infection that lasts more than three weeks or keeps coming back
+• Chest infections that last more than three weeks or keep returning

 • Loss of appetite